misshie/bioruby-ucsc-api/README.md

 * Otherwise, the API does not support interval queries but support only ActiveRecord's standard methods such as "find_(all_)by_[field name]".

 ## Table Associations
 See samples/snp2gene.rb.
-Association definition using "has_one/has_many" methods is shown below. class_eval is used not to replace but to add definition.
+Association definitions using `has_one`/`has_many` methods are shown below. `class_eval` is used not to replace but to add definition.

 ```ruby
  Bio::Ucsc::Hg19::KnownGene.class_eval do